alexk99/the_router/bras/bras_howto_eng.md

 MySql stored procedure GetIpoeUserService will calculate the subscriber's IP address based on subscriber's VLAN id and the port number via it is connected to TheRouter.

-The detailed description of ip configuration of subsriber's connected via a dedicated vlan is provided in the chapter
+The detailed description of the ip configuration of subscriber's connected via a dedicated VLAN is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>

 The following attributes are used only to configure a L2/L3 connected vlan